petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 until they are deemed ready.

 In any case,
-the correlation between more iterations and a better outcome seems to be universal, so at the very least, we should look for behaviors that are hurting research
+the correlation between more iterations and better outcomes seems to be universal, so at the very least, we should look for behaviors that are hurting research